Brahmworks/BrahmWiki/docs/libraries/PID.md

 pid_heater_set_setpoint(pid, 85.0f);
 ```

-### Update (Manual)
+### Update (Manual Method - for RTOS)

-This function runs the PID math and returns the new output.
-You must manage timing and SSR control yourself.
+This function just runs the PID math and returns the new output.
+You must manage all timing and SSR control yourself.
+This is ideal for RTOS tasks.

 ```c
 float measured = 74.2f; // sensor reading (°C)
 int output = pid_heater_update(pid, measured, 3000); // dt=3000 ms
 ```

-### Update (Managed)
+### Update (Managed Method - for Arduino)

-This new function runs all logic *for* you.
-It manages window timing, runs the PID math, and controls the SSR pin via a callback. **This is recommended for Arduino.**
+This function runs all logic *for* you.
+It manages window timing, runs the PID math, and controls the SSR pin via a callback.
+Call this in your `loop()`.

 ```c
 // Define your SSR control function